zdravkov/kendo-docs/getting-started/web/troubleshooting.md

 This page provides solutions for commonly problems you may encounter when working with Kendo UI widgets.

+## Known JavaScript Errors

+### $ is undefined

+Means that jQuery is not included in the page or is included **after** the Kendo UI JavaScript files.
+The solution is to include jQuery **before** the Kendo UI JavaScript files.

+### kendo<WidgetName> is undefined

+Will occur if the JavaScript file(s) which define(s) that particular Kendo Widget is not included.
+Will also happen if jQuery is include twice.
+Make sure that the [required JavaScript files](/getting-started/javascript-dependencies) are included and that jQuery is included **only once**.

+## Certain Kendo UI versions are not available on CDN

+Kendo CDN is updated only when a new official version is released (major or service pack).
+Internal builds are not uploaded to CDN.

-### Problem: The widget object is undefined after loading a page through AJAX
+## The widget object is undefined after loading a page through AJAX

-**Cause:** Usually caused when the page loaded via AJAX contains a script reference to jQuery.
+Usually caused when the page loaded via AJAX contains a script reference to jQuery.
 When jQuery is re-initialized, all jQuery-based data attributes are cleared, including the data("kendoWidget") attribute that holds the Kendo UI widget object.

-**Solution:** Load a partial HTML fragment that doesn't contain any unneeded jQuery references, or use an iframe to load the complete page.
+The solution is to load a partial HTML fragment that doesn't contain any unneeded jQuery references, or use an iframe to load the complete page.

-**Example: problem**
+#### Example: Problem

     $("#dialog").kendoWinodow({
         // loads complete page
         content: "/foo"
     });

-**Example: solution**
+#### Example: Solution

     $("#dialog").kendoWinodow({
         // load complete page...